kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Namespace

 This annotation requires the [PodTolerationRestriction](/docs/reference/access-authn-authz/admission-controllers/#podtolerationrestriction) admission controller to be enabled.
-This annotation key allows assigning tolerations to a namespace and any new pods created in this namespace would get this toleration.
+This annotation key allows assigning tolerations to a namespace and any new pods created in this namespace would get these tolerations added.

 ### scheduler.alpha.kubernetes.io/preferAvoidPods (deprecated) {#scheduleralphakubernetesio-preferavoidpods}